khemrajneupane/portfolio-backend/README.md

 [Run Locally](http://localhost:3000/)

-# Own feed-backs:
+# Rooms for improvement:

 - Project still needs better usability, looks
 - Testing is underway
 - User creation can be done from either backend or Postman only, at the moment
-- More rooms for improment as my further self-assignment :)
+- More rooms for improvement as my further self-assignment :)